dave-redfern/docker-php-fpm/readme.md

 COPY .env* ./

 RUN chmod 755 /docker-entrypoint.sh
+# remove --optimize-autoloader for dev containers
-RUN composer install --no-suggest --no-scripts --quiet --optimize-autoloader
+RUN composer install --no-scripts --quiet --optimize-autoloader

 # copy all the files to the /app folder, use with a .dockerignore
 COPY . .